AKA-027/Portfolio/README.md

 # 💼 Personal Portfolio Website

-This is my personal portfolio website to showcase my projects, skills, and experience.
+This is my personal portfolio website to showcase my  skills.
 Built with the aim of improving my frontend development skills and creating a space to represent myself professionally online.

 ## 🚀 Features